 Social media users are under the impression that influencers have it easy.
 With all the promotional content and free PR packages, the followers develop a misconstrued impression of the influencers.
-In truth, cracking the code to become a macro influencer from a recreational social media user can be challenging.
+In truth, cracking the code to become a macro-influencer from being only a recreational social media person can be quite challenging.

 Here’s a guide for influencers that are just getting started.
 Use these influencer tips to build connections and network with brands.

 When businesses decide to collaborate with influencers, they look for credible profiles that aren’t fake and haven’t developed their following through any unfair means.
 If you have a large following but a low engagement rate, something doesn’t add up and businesses will drop the idea of working with you.

 So the first important influencer tip is to make sure your follower count and other metrics are authentic and verifiable.